bluz71/vim-mistfly-statusline/README.md

 [ALE](https://github.com/dense-analysis/ale) or
 [Coc](https://github.com/neoclide/coc.nvim) warnings.

-By default, the exclamation symbol, `!`, will be displayed.
+By default, the `W` character, will be displayed.

 To specify your own warning symbol please add the following to your initialization file: